 Stuart Clark is a former Australian cricketer who burst onto the international scene in 2006, taking 9 wickets in his first test against South Africa, and going on to take 20 wickets for the series, earning him man of the series honours.

 The medium-fast bowler played 24 tests for his country, taking a total of 94 wickets at an average of 23.86.
 His one day career saw him take 53 wickets in his 39 games, which earned him a place in the Australian squad which took home the World Cup in 2007.
 Following his international retirement, Clark has embraced various off-field roles in the sport, including his current position as general manager of the Sydney Sixers T20 side, who recently won the Champions League Twenty20 tournament in South Africa.

-Stuart is looking forward to sharing his understanding of the game at the New South Wales Cricket Camp in December.
+Stuart has helped share his understanding of the game at the New South Wales Cricket Camp.